ansufw/ansufw/README.md

 # Hi there! 👋

 I'm a backend engineer with a background in civil/mechanical engineering.
 With over 2 years of experience in the telecommunications industry, I primarily work with the Go programming language.
-I'm currently exploring front-end development and aiming to become a full-stack developer.
+I'm currently exploring front-end (Svelte, Qwik, etc..) and some DevOps stack such as Kubernetes.

 ## Link 🖇️
  - [freeCodeCamp](https://www.freecodecamp.org/ansuf)